Sustainability Report 2020

 To increase accessibility to the topics from the CSR issues, they are associated with the GRI standards.
 Further, continuous third-party opinion has been consulted on environment, one of the most important issues, as well as on environmental and social data to ensure objective assessment and data accuracy.

 For readers who are interested in more extensive information, visit our website that also contains archived data for the last five years.
 You can find the Integrated Report in the IR Library on the FUJIFILM Holdings website.
-Fujifilm, Fuji Xerox, and other business companies have their own CSR websites for proactive disclosure of information.
+Our operating companies also have their own CSR websites for proactive disclosure of information.
 For more details of their CSR activities, please refer to each company’s official website.